fablabnapoli/Text-A-Ball/README.md

 # Tweet - A - Ball

 ## Project description.
-This project concerns the ways to convert virtual information into the real world objects and trying to simplify access to digital fabrication tools.
+This project concerns the ways to convert virtual information into the real world objects and try to simplify access to digital fabrication tools.

 ![From Bits to Atoms](docImages/fromBit2Atoms.png)